b9org/b9/README.md

 ## Build your own Language Runtime

-If you'd like to build your own language runtime, you can follow our [Developer Journey] to see the steps we took in building b9.
+If you'd like to build your own language runtime, visit the [Build A Runtime Tutorial] on the [base9 website]!

-[Developer Journey]: ./docs/DeveloperJourney.md
+[Build A Runtime Tutorial]: https://b9org.github.io/b9/BuildARuntime.html